Student Exposure to Blood/Body Fluids

 5. For Blood/Body Fluid Exposures: Following the incident, the facility at which exposure occurred shall immediately make available to the affected student a copy of all the student’s records relating to the treatment and follow up, and if and when available, results regarding the HIV, HBV, and HCV status of the source, to the extent permitted by law.

-6. Following the incident, the student must download and complete the Non-Employee Incident Report Form from the UA Risk Management website and send to BOTH of the departments listed below.
+6. Following the incident, the student must work with their supervisor/department liaison to complete the online Non-Employee Incident Report Form, located on the UArizona Risk Management Website.

 7. Within 5 days of the exposure, the student must follow up with: